The open-source sunbather code: modeling escaping planetary atmospheres and their transit spectra: Escaping atmospheres at supersolar metallicity

-where $n$ is the number density, $A=3/8 k^{3/2} \sqrt{N_A/2\pi}$ with $N_A$ the Avogadro constant, $P$ is the pressure, $\sigma_{12}=(\sigma_1+\sigma_2)/2$ is the average collision diameter of the two constituents, $\Omega$ is a dimensionless constant of order unity that we take to be 1 here \citep{hirschfelder_molecular_1967} and $M_1$ and $M_2$ are the molar masses of the two constituents.
+where $N_A$ is the Avogadro constant.
 If we take atomic hydrogen as constituent 1, assuming it drives the outflow and drags along the second constituent (a metal species), the crossover mass can be understood as the particle mass above which the metal species is no longer effectively dragged along.
 In other words, if $m_2<<m_c$, the metal species is dragged along efficiently, resulting in a constant composition with altitude.
 However, as $m_2$ approaches $m_c$, the metal escape flux approaches 0.